-Westlake's product stewardship requirements are designed to prevent and mitigate health and safety impacts from operations, products or services linked with business relationships, and provide for hazard assessment and identification at every stage.
-These requirements encompass the full life cycle of products, from design to disposal, and provide for review and approval processes when product specifications, regulatory status or guality have changed.
+All employees and contractors whose work and/or Westlake's product stewardship requirements are workplace is controlled by Westlake are required to comply with all health and safety management designed to prevent and mitigate health and safety system requirements.
+For 2021, this covered impacts from operations, products or services linked 14,500 employees.
+Any contractor would be covered with business relationships, and provide for hazard by our occupational health and safety management assessment and identification at every stage.
+These system as part of our contracting process.
+Sites are requirements encompass the full life cycle of audited on a regular basis for compliance with products, from design to disposal, and provide health and safety regulations as well as policies. for review and approval processes when product These audits are conducted by internal and thirdspecifications, regulatory status or guality have party auditors. changed.

 Communication of current and updated HSE information to stakeholders - including distributors and customers, through documentation or product labels - is also a key step in our process.
 We include recommended mitigation measures on our labels and product information documents for our products listing emergency assistance information, first aid procedures and recommendations for spill containment and clean-up.
-We advise customers on safe handling, use and disposal of our products, including alerts if evidence becomes available that demonstrates a previously unknown adverse health, safety and/ or environmental effect associated with the use of a Westlake product.
+We advise customers on safe handling, use and disposal of our products, including alerts if evidence becomes available that demonstrates a previously unknown adverse health, safety and/or environmental effect associated with the use of a Westlake product.
 We also require suppliers to provide appropriate HSE information and guidance on their products.